sebfisch/java-data/content/docs/features/switch.md

 We do not need a default case in an exhaustive `switch` expression, even if it uses traditional `case` labels.
-In `switch` expressions with arrow labels, we can also use blocks, for example, for intermediate computations, but they have to be enclosed in curly braces.
+In `switch` expressions with arrow labels, we can also use blocks, for example, for intermediate computations.
 The following version of `describe` uses `yield` in a block for a `case` branch with an arrow label.